 To illustrate the applicability of the planner to a physical system, real robot experiments with up to 5 robots have been carried out.
-One example of such an experiment is illustrated in Fig. 4.
-The left photos are screen-shots of the GUI taken throughout the experiment.
-The right photos show the physical hardware, and were taken at the same time as the corresponding GUI screen-shots.
-In the GUI, robots are depicted as small circles and obstacles are depicted as larger circles.
-Robot goal locations are indicated by cross-hairs, and lines leading to the goals depict the trajectories.
-When robots form a network as described in Section II, it is indicated by a color change.
+One example of such an experiment is illustrated in Figure 5.
+The top photo is a screenshot of the GUI taken at one point in the experiment.
+The bottom photo shows the physical hardware, and was taken at the same time as the GUI screenshot.
+In the GUI, robots and objects are depicted as small and large circles, respectively.
+Robot goal locations are indicated by cross-hairs, and lines leading to the goal locations depict the trajectories.
+When robots form a network as described in Section 2, it is indicated by a color change.
 Hence robots within a network have a common color, and this color will differ between networks.

-All five robots are initially located at the close end of the table (i.e. bottom of the GUI screen).
+In the experiment presented, all five robots are initially located at the near end of the table (i.e. bottom of the GUI screen).
 Communication and sensing ranges were limited to 0.75 m.
-Robot colors indicate that 2 networks have formed on startup, one in the bottom left and one in the bottom right.
+Robot colors indicate that 2 networks have formed, one with the 2 robots in the bottom left and one with the 2 robots in the bottom right.
 As the experiment progresses, the robots follow their trajectories to reach their goal locations at the far end of the table.
+Throughout the experiment, robots planned an average of 3.4 times, and planning times were an average of 9 ms.

-Fig. 4 Example experiment on the MARS test-platform involving 5 robots and 3 obstacles.
+Figure 5: Example experiment on the MARS test-platform involving 5 robots and 3 obstacles.